20 Easy Ways To Improve Your Health in 2020

 "Also known as diaphragmatic or belly breathing, this simple task will help to alleviate stress, increase relaxation and can even lower your heart rate and blood pressure," says Lesley Bell NASM-CPT, CES, CSC, a certified personal trainer and brain health coach at the Pacific Neuroscience Institute in Santa Monica, California.
 "Additionally, research has shown that deep breathing through the nose (versus the mouth) enhances cognitive function and behavior such as fear discrimination and memory retrieval."

-The Remedy Rx: You can do this one anywhere: Breathe slowly through your nose until your belly is fully distended, then breathe out.
+The Rx: You can do this one anywhere: Breathe slowly through your nose until your belly is fully distended, then breathe out.
 It quickly relaxes you and quells anxiety.
 "My favorite time to practice this is right before bed," says Bell.

 Eat More Fish